 If you enjoy bluegrass, you should opt for a closed-back banjo.

 On the other hand, open-back banjos have their upsides as well.
-You can use an open-back banjo to play in clawhammer style, which is also called frailing.
+You can use an open-back model to play in clawhammer style, which is also called frailing.
 This is a good choice if you want a gentler tune.

 Some banjos come with a removable resonator.
-Since many beginners aren’t sure of their style, this is a good choice for a banjo novice.
+Since many beginners aren’t sure of their style, this is a good choice for a novice.
 Removing the resonator is a simple process, as all you need to do is to loosen some screws.

 How Many Strings Do You Need?

 While some artists prefer the simplicity of four-string banjos, most modern musical genres require five strings.
 The fifth string has a different pitch than the other four because it starts at the fifth fret.
-This adds to the unique sound of the banjo.
+This adds to the unique sound of the instrument.

 Some musicians like using six-string banjos instead.
-If you know how to play an acoustic guitar, you might find it easier to use a six-string banjo.
+If you know how to play an acoustic guitar, you might find it easier to use a six-string unit.
 But if you’re an absolute beginner, it’s easier to master five strings at first.

 What About Tuning?